mosTavassoli/RunTogether-UX/M1/milestone1.md

 ## Overview and planning

 - what: ???
-- Who: a group of (3-4) Amateur runners (alone Or part of Group) / Coach / Trainers
+- Who: a group of (3-4) Amateur runners (alone Or part of Group) / Trainers
-- Where: at the Park, University Campus, Athletic Track (at the Stadium), at the street
+- Where: at the Park
-- When: before running (10 Minutes), during the activity by joining to its Group (10 Minutes), After running (5 Minutes)
+- When: before running (10 Minutes), during the activity by joining to its Group (10 Minutes)
 - How: Join the Group as a runner, see what they do

 ## Observation